dortania/OpenCore-Post-Install/universal/pm.md

 ### LFM: Low Frequency Mode

-Now lets run CPUFriendFriend.command:
+Now let's run CPUFriendFriend.command:

 ![](../images/post-install/pm-md/lpm.png)

 When you first open up CPUFriendFriend, you'll be greeted with a prompt for choosing your LFM value.
 This can be seen as the floor of your CPU, or the lowest value it'll idle at.
 This value can greatly help with sleep functioning correctly as macOS needs to be able to transition from S3(sleep) to S0(wake) easily.

-To determine your LPM value, you can either:
+To determine your LFM value, you can either:

 * Look for the `TDP-down Frequency` on Intel's [ARK site](https://ark.Intel.com/)
   * Note most CPUs do not have a listed value, so you'll need to determine yourself